-A common requirement is that the buck controller must not disturb the input voltage.
+A CPU switching regulator, such as the one in a buck topology, must not disturb the primary +5.0 V supply.
 One method of achieving this is by using an input inductor and a bypass capacitor.
-The input inductor isolates the supply from the noise generated in the switching portion of the buck regulator and also limits the inrush current into the input capacitors upon power up.
+The input inductor isolates the +5.0 V supply from the noise generated in the switching portion of the microprocessor buck regulator and also limits the inrush current into the input capacitors upon power up.
 The inductor's limiting effect on the input current slew rate becomes increasingly beneficial during load transients.
-The worst case is when the load changes from no load to full load (load step), a condition under which the highest voltage change across the input capacitors is also seen by the input inductor.
+The worst case is when the CPU load changes from no load to full load (load step), a condition under which the highest voltage change across the input capacitors is also seen by the input inductor.
 The inductor successfully blocks the ripple current while placing the transient current requirements on the input bypass capacitor bank, which has to initially support the sudden load change.